luofan18/cnn/README.md

 # cnn
-assignment
-# This is my finished assigment of cs231n
+# This is my finished assigment of cs231n Convolutional neural network